equinor/Project-ProjectSchedule/Data Flow Runbook.md

 # {Data flow name} Operational Runbook
 ## Introduction
-This runbook captures underlying requirements and provides the complete operational documentation of the {Data flow name}.
+This runbook captures underlying requirements and provides the complete operational documentation of the {Data flow name} data flow.
+When we refer to the term *data flow*, we include all aspects of a data solution from source system through exposure via an API or otherwise.

 The {Data flow name} data flow... *[brief summary of functionality including key systems, flow and access interface]*.